practicalli/engineering-playbook/docs/os/index.md

 [Ubuntu Desktop](linux/ubuntu/)

 !!!
 HINT "Practicalli recommends Linux"
     Practicalli recommends use of a Linux distribution to provide a stable and developer focused environment to work in.
+The vast majority is freely available without cost and typically of high quality thanks to so many collaborators and users.

+    Linux also has a quite minimal hardware resource use and has very widespread support for new and classic hardware.

-Unix/BSD based systems may offer a good developer experience.
+    Unix/BSD based systems can also offer a good developer experience, e.g. MacOSX.

 ???
 INFO "MacOSX"
     Mac OSX is a BSD based operating system so has similar command line experience.
 Coupled with Homebrew, a wide selection of developer focused packages are freely availalbe.